trilinos/github_move_patches/README.md

 branch made to work before the move to github.

 These patches are being provided as a starting point in case it becomes necessary to support additional branches beyond those already updated.
+It would be best to start with the patches to the branch closest to the branch you wish to update.

 The patches that have been applied to a branch will be in a directory with the